Lander, Wyoming: 19th century

-20th Century
+20th century

 On October 1, 1906, Lander became the westward terminus of the "Cowboy Line" of the Chicago and North Western Railway, thus originating the slogan "where rails end and trails begin."
 Originally intended to be a transcontinental mainline to Coos Bay, Oregon, or Eureka, California, the line never went further west, and service to Lander was abandoned in 1972.
 With the arrival of the railroad, Lander's population more than doubled between 1900 and 1910.
 At the turn of the century the town and surrounding valley were promising places for agricultural development due to the area's climate and potential for irrigation.
 At the time there were several new ventures around the town producing wool, wheat, oats, alfalfa, hay, vegetables, small fruit and in some cases orchards.
 However, a report from the State of Wyoming published in 1907 says agriculture around Lander only supplies local demand.

 In 1962 U.S. Steel opened the Atlantic City iron ore and mill, 35 miles south of Lander near Atlantic City The mine was a significant employer in Lander, but by 1983 it ceased operations.

-21st Century
+21st century

-Lander continues to evolve and faces similar issues as many small towns in the Western U.S. Education and outdoor recreation play a large role in the town's economy with the Wyoming Catholic College and National Outdoor Leadership School both based in Lander.
+Lander continues to evolve and faces similar issues as many small towns in the Western United States.
+Education and outdoor recreation play a large role in the town's economy with the Wyoming Catholic College and National Outdoor Leadership School both based in Lander.
 Though agriculture and resource extraction no longer play a large role in the town's economy, its population has continued to grow since the year 2000.